-- 1. Attach your external display to the appropriate port, and turn it on. - 2.
-Go to the Control Panel. - Click Display (icon) and Adjust Resolution (Appearance and Personalization). - 4.
+- 1. Attach your external display(s) to the appropriate port, and turn it(them) on. - Go to the Control Panel. - Click Display (icon) and Adjust Resolution (Appearance and Personalization). - 4.
 Click the Detect button. - 5.
 The computer will then detect any attached displays.

-Figure C - 2
+Figure C - 3

 Screen Resolution

 Multiple Displays

-6. You can configure the displays from the Multiple Displays menu.
+6. You can configure up to 4 displays from the Multiple Displays menu.

-Figure C - 3
+Figure C - 4

 Screen Resolution

 Multiple Display

 Options

-- Duplicate these displays Shows an exact copy of the main display desktop on the other display(s) - Extend these displays Treats both connected displays as separate devices - Show desktop only on 1/2 Only one of your displays is used.
+- Duplicate these displays Shows an exact copy of the main display desktop on the other display(s) - Extend these displays Treats connected displays as separate devices - Show desktop only on 1/2/3/4 Only one of your displays is used.